Can I Make A Diesel Claim?

 How much do I get from a diesel emissions claim?

 This is dependent on the outcome of the legal proceedings.
 It is estimated that some claims can be as much as £10,000.
-But others may be only a few hundred pounds.
 In a similar case against Volkswagen, 91,000 claimants were paid £193 million, with an average payout of over £2,100.

 Is the Diesel Emissions claim real?

 Yes, the diesel emissions claim is real.
 This is a group litigation carried out by a group of law firms.
 Some claimants making claims against Volkswagen have already been paid an average of over £2,100.
 The claim is no win no fee so there is no need to transfer or risk any of your own money.

 Is there any risk to starting a diesel claim?

 No. All claims are no win no fee.
 You won't risk anything to claim.
 Any fee is simply subtracted from the compensation paid to you (see below).

 What does it cost to make a diesel claim?

 You only pay a fee to the legal firm handling your case if your claim is successful.
 This is expected to be around 20-40%, but you will be told what the fee is when your claim is approved.
 The fee is capped at 50%, so you will definitely get at least half of the compensation.
 If the claim is not successful, ‘after the event’ insurance (known as ATE) is provided by the law firm.
 This means it does not cost you a thing unless the claim is successful.

 Can I make a diesel emissions claim myself?